openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 3. **MetaGraph**.
 In this case, a model consists of three or four files stored in the same directory: ``model_name.meta``, ``model_name.index``, ``model_name.data-00000-of-00001`` (the numbers may vary), and ``checkpoint`` (optional).
-To convert such TensorFlow model, run the conversion similarly to other model formats:
+To convert such a TensorFlow model, run the conversion providing a path to `.meta` file as an argument:

 .. tab-set::